How To Write a Construction Proposal in 2024: Free Templates & Tips

 • Addresses: Current physical addresses for both parties.

-• Contractor’s Registration Number: It would be important to prove that the contractor is legally valid to operate.
+• Contractor’s Registration Number: It would be important to prove that the contractor is legally valid.

-• Salesperson(s) Involved (if any): This kind of information can be sent to the parties involved during commission or for contact purposes only.
+• Salesperson(s) Involved (if any): This information can be sent to the parties involved during commission or for contact purposes only.

-• Date of Execution: The date on which the agreement was signed by both parties.
+• Date of Execution: The date on which both parties signed the agreement.

 Scope of Work